PrismarineJS/node-minecraft-protocol/docs/API.md

  It takes a function with argument response and client, response is the default json response, and client is client who sent a ping.
  It can take as third argument a callback.
 If the callback is passed, the function should pass its result to the callback, if not it should return.
  * beforeLogin : allow customisation of client before the `success` packet is sent.
+ It can take as second argument a callback.
+If a callback is passed, the function must call a callback when the pending operations are complete, otherwise the client will be disconnected from the server when the timeout expires.
  It takes a function with argument client and should be synchronous for the server to wait for completion before continuing execution.
  * motd : default to "A Minecraft server"
  * maxPlayers : default to 20